Kandi Turley-Ames, Founding Dean for the College of Arts & Letters.

 Randy Earles joined the ISU faculty in 1991.
 He served as chair of the ISU Department of Music from 2001 until his new appointment, and during 2009-2010 he also served as chair of the Department of Theatre and Dance.
 He served as chair of the Faculty Senate in 2000-2001.
 Earles has won several awards for his compositions, and many of his creative projects have been published or recorded commercially.

-His recent band composition, Idaho Celebration, was commissioned by the State Department of Education and was performed by various Idaho high school bands.
+His band composition, Idaho Celebration, was commissioned by the State Department of Education and was performed by various Idaho high school bands.
+In spring 2013 the ISU Wind Ensemble performed his latest band composition, Five Metric Dances.
 He received an award annually from the American Society of Composers, Authors, and Publishers (ASCAP) from 1997-2011.

 Earles has performed on trumpet with the Portneuf Brass, the Houston Symphony Orchestra, the Houston Pops Orchestra, the Houston Ballet Orchestra, the Oklahoma City Community Orchestra, the Idaho State Civic Symphony, the Idaho Falls Symphony, the Magic Valley Symphony, the Snake River Chamber Orchestra, and he has toured the USA with show bands.